matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig-with-fence/README.md

 The images below show the jig.
 It's a simple wooden frame that slides over the factory fence that came with the Laguna 14BX bandsaw.
 Most designs I saw online incorporated screws and wing nuts / clamps to be able to reposition the jig... but I saw one or two that used the existing fence and that seemed like a much simpler approach.

+For simplicity, sake of time, and current lack of skill, I have omitted drawing the clamping components that would fix to the 3/4" pipe as well as the screws Ill likely use to joint the jig plates to one another.

 ![alt text](image1.png)

 ![alt text](image2.png)